+The classical methods in the study of lattice dynamics, such as INS and IXS are flux-limited, consequently the measurements are time consuming.
+We therefore use TDS which allows a rapid and detailed exploration of extended regions in reciprocal space and the identification of characteristic features in the lattice dynamics.
 Reciprocal space sections and a three-dimensional isosurface of diffuse scattering as obtained from experiment and calculated TDS intensity distributions are shown in Fig. \ref{fig:TDS_planes}.
 Corrections for polarisation and projection \cite{holt_prl_1999}, and the Laue symmetry of the system were applied.
 All shapes of diffuse features are remarkably well reproduced by the calculation in harmonic approximation.
 This implies that higher order scattering processes and anharmonic effects at room temperature are much less pronounced than previously thought \cite{takahashi_ngkkk_2006}.
 The pronounced elastic anisotropy is reflected by the butterfly shape of TDS in the vicinity of the Brillouin zone centers $\Gamma$ in the HK0 plane.
 The very different sound velocities result in a large contrast in TDS intensities close to $\Gamma$ for different directions.
 In fact, the TDS intensities scale $ \approx 1/\omega^2$ close to $\Gamma$.
-Non-typical diffuse features features are observed in the HK2n+1 and HK2n reciprocal space sections:
+Non-typical diffuse features are observed in the HK2n+1 and HK2n reciprocal space sections: